bernhardAxonIvy/doc/source/designer-guide/how-to/overrides.rst

 solution may be redefined in the context of a specific installation or customer.

-To permit this, |axon-ivy| knows various concepts of context-sensitive
+To permit this, Axon Ivy knows various concepts of context-sensitive
 re-definitions:

 -  Regular redefinition (e.g. for Content Objects and/or